zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/15-sinhala-amazon.md

 .ref .msdiv} (11-4)

 [APZ 69.1] (#apz69 .1) {#apz69 .1 .ref .apz} "Brahman Omnidirectional
-“The omnivance of the names goes to the true” of all things, 'omnivorous' All omnidirectional omnidirectional without leaving omnidirectional Word.
+"The omnivance of the names goes to the true" of all things, 'omnivorous' All omnidirectional omnidirectional without leaving omnidirectional Word.
 This is omnipous.
 Names are immorbient masses.
 'Figs' are four Great demographers are images of decovery.
 Keti tells cravings.
 Any lust It is not an allusion or a central lotus that is the root of the epileptic.
-“Inspirations There are four wonders called “Science”.
+"Inspirations There are four wonders called "Science".
 KAMAHA, Bavavara, visible, unscientific.
 'Him 'is Arhetthu Neither are these miracles unto him, whether they are not science, nor are they they?
 Not Divisional, Nouwadda, Plainty, Originals, and Shantha to be born